Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 Instead of general productnames, more work needs to go into matching one productname with one sku in order to make a primary key in product_information.

 Since an approximate estimate showed 99% of the revenue is going to countries and cities which are not listed more work needs to be done to fill in those values, as well as account for the missing revenue.
+Need to determine if all_sessions is undercounting revenue or new_analytics is overcounting.

 The purchase revenue data is a small snapshot of what the total global purchases done are, and as a result can have a false positive with what items are popular.